 - The Coalition continues to expand its perspective by paying increased attention to areas of growing national and regional concern.

 - It will provide organizational and technical support to foster learning and information sharing among Coalition member organizations and others.

 - It will help develop and manage information systems that will assist member agencies with system management and operations, provide a source of long-distance travel information for the traveling public, and support investment decisions of the Coalition and its member agencies.

 - It will accelerate coordinated system management and operations by facilitating deployments of cross-jurisdictional and multimodal programs and services.

 The Coalition will continue to be a doing organization.
-Our future holds a more active role in performing analyses of important regional transportation management and operations issues, and stronger ties to sister organizations such as the regional organizations of the American Association of State Highway and Transportation Officials (AASHTO) and ITS America.
+Our future holds a more active role in performing analyses of important regional transportation management and operations issues.
 Our future also holds a continuing successful partnership with the Federal Highway Administration and other modal agencies of the US Department of Transportation.

-The members of the I-95 Corridor Coalition recognize that the region’s complex and growing transportation management and operations problems must be addressed through an institution that provides a mechanism for coordinating and resolving issues in a spirit of cooperation and consensus.
-The I-95 Corridor Coalition will continue to evolve in directions that allow it to effectively serve the needs of its member agencies and the traveling public for seamless and effective transportation system management and operations across all modes of travel.
+Coalition members recognize that the region’s complex and growing transportation management and operations problems must be addressed through an institution that provides a mechanism for coordinating and resolving issues in a spirit of cooperation and consensus.
+The Coalition will continue to evolve in directions that allow it to effectively serve the needs of its member agencies and the traveling public for seamless and effective transportation system management and operations across all modes of travel.

 Coalition Procedural Guidelines